 Do I have to be physically present for the verification to take place?

-No, our law firm works with clients online.
-Our lawyers just need to be confident that you are who you say you are.
-We use video conferencing to check as needed.
+No, many lawyers work with their clients online.
+The lawyers just need to be confident that you are who you say you are.
+Some of the lawyers on our platform use video conferencing to check as needed.

 Is there a difference between verification and identification?